wilmoore/node-env-accessors/readme.md

 > aliases: assert

-Thows a `ReferenceError` if given key is missing from `process.env`.
+Throw a `ReferenceError` if given key is missing from `process.env` and return given key's value from `process.env` otherwise.

     required('NEW_RELIC_LICENSE_KEY');